Tips for hiking in the norwegian mountains with a dog

 4. Use the right equipment

-Exercise well before heading out on longer walks with your dog.
+Train your dog well before heading out on longer walks with your dog.
 Remember that you move faster than usual when skiing, and it is difficult for the dog to walk in loose snow and at the same time pull a sled.
 Adjust the speed and length of the walk according to how trained the dog is.

 6. Be prepared for mishaps